Tessakam/C-Sharp-workshop-6.1.2021/README.md

 - Data types and variable names

 ### Our First C# Program
-Introduction to Visual studio and forms (only for Windows) Let's create a program where we show today's date and it calculate your age!
+- Introduction to Visual studio and forms (only for Windows)
+- Let's create a program where we show today's date and it calculate your age!

 ### Your turn!
+#### For Windows users
-For Windows users: let's create your first ASP.NET MVC project in Visual Studio.
+- Let's create your first ASP.NET MVC project in Visual Studio.
-The goal?
-Merge 2 PDF files into 1 PDF file
+- The goal?
+Merge 2 PDF files into 1 PDF file.
+- You can use the 2 example PDF's in this respository

+1. Create an ASP.NET MVC project.
+For doing that, just click File - New - Project.
+2. A new dialog will pop up, select Console Application and give it a name (for example: MergePDF)
+3. The Program.cs class will open and you will see a blank main class.
+4. Install the iTextSharp's Nuget Package
+- Right click on References in Solution explorer and select "Manage Nuget Package"
+- Type "iTextSharp" in search box and install
+5. Open file MergePDF.cs in this repo and copy/paste the code in your VS code
+6. Try to complete the missing code (see comments)
+5  Can you merge the 2 PDF's into 1?
+Test it out!

-For Linux or Mac users:
+#### For Linux or Mac users:
+Let's create a Superhero guessing game.
+1. Open file GuessTheSuperhero in this repository.
+2. Copy/paste in your Visual Studio Code
+3. Try to complete the missing code (see comments)

 Good luck 💪